-Sizes of individual windows can vary enormously.
-So can their proportions.
-And while their shape is more often than not rectangular, they can just as easily be any shape you can imagine; square, circular, triangular, or even wildly lopsided.
+The size of individual windows can vary enormously, as can their proportions.
+And while their shape is most often rectangular, they can be any shape you can imagine.

 Whether tall and narrow or wide and squat, a window fulfills a service difficult to imagine living without.
-For as different as they might be in appearance, all windows share a common quality.
-They allow light into rooms and, in nearly every case, make it possible for a room’s occupant to see out.
+As different as windows might be, they all share this common quality.
+They illuminate rooms and generally allow a room’s occupant to see out.

-Still, windows have some qualities not universally recognized.
+Still, windows have additional qualities not universally recognized.

-If I consciously suspend my conditioned responses, even for just a few minutes, the window begins presenting me with some tantalizing possibilities.
-In fact, one of the limitations imposed by the window, the limited view, can actually entice me to focus, look deeper, and begin seeing without the aid of conditioned memory.
+If I consciously suspend my conditioned responses, even for just a few minutes, the window presents me with some tantalizing possibilities.
+In fact, one limitation imposed by the window, the partial view, can actually entice me to focus, look deeper, and begin seeing without the aid of conditioned memory.

-When I move my body a few feet to the left, the dusty red tool shed slides across my view until it vanishes stage left.
+When I move my body a few feet to the left, the dusty red toolshed slides across my view until it vanishes stage left.
 Now I’m presented with a framed expanse of green lawn backed by unruly woods.
-When I then move several feet to the right, the tool shed again slides into view but is now accompanied by the neighbor’s pickup truck parked in their driveway.
-This often makes me smile because from this vantage point the truck seems about to be engulfed by the surrounding untamed leafy vines.
+Moving to the right, the toolshed again slides into view along with the neighbor’s pickup truck parked in their driveway.
+This often makes me smile because from this vantage point, the truck seems about to be engulfed by the surrounding untamed leafy vines.

-That very same window, then, can provide either a viewport to casually peruse the backyard, or a focused looking glass through which mesmerizing vignettes are revealed.
+That single window can provide either an opening through which to casually peruse the backyard, or a focused looking glass that captures mesmerizing vignettes.

-To my mind an artist’s work functions as a series of metaphorical windows.
-On one hand the artwork can be approached and viewed at its face value, a simple or complex conglomeration of colors, shapes, and constructs.
-And of course at this level everything is so simple and so easily judged, liked, or dismissed.
+To my mind, an artist’s work functions as a series of metaphorical windows.
+On one hand, you can approach and view the artwork at its face value, a simple or complex conglomeration of colors, shapes, and constructs.
+Of course, at this level everything is so simple and so easily judged, liked, or dismissed.

 The interaction goes something like this.